 Although there’s a lot of information here, it’s not as complicated as it looks.
 Each dot represents a book in the Top 100, and the colors show whether the book is new (<30 days) or older.
 Some genres are dominated by new books, and have a lot of churn; they’ll show up as having a lot of red dots toward the left-hand side of the plot.
 Other genres have more ‘evergreen’ books; they’ll have more green and blue dots spread out across the whole range of sales ranks.

-Finally, go to the next section and click the ‘Download the Data‘ button to get a spreadsheet of all the books in the Top 100 – titles and subtitles, price, page numbers, ranks and publisher details.
+Finally, click the ‘Open the Dashboard‘ button to get a spreadsheet of all the books in the Top 100 – titles and subtitles, price, page numbers, ranks and publisher details.
 Using this detailed information, you can choose which books to look at more closely.
 Try finding an author or a series that you think is successful, and matches the style of books you think you could write; read them closely, and look at comments from Amazon reviewers to find out what it is that readers like about those books.

 How to spot trends in covers and titles